 The Shape of the Room: On Language, Power, and the Marginal

-I went to a lecture by Billy Tang, who spoke about his curatorial practice across three institutions: Magician Space in Beijing, Rockbund Art Museum in Shanghai, and Para Site in Hong Kong.
-His central provocation framed the talk: can the languages used by institutions — behavioral, procedural, structural — accommodate the marginal, and support the forging of enduring connections?
+While in Aotearoa, Billy Tang gave a lecture on his curatorial practice across three institutions: Magician Space in Beijing, Rockbund Art Museum in Shanghai, and Para Site in Hong Kong.
+His central provocation framed the talk: can the languages used by institutions — behavioural, procedural, structural — accommodate the marginal, and support the forging of enduring connections?

-He didn’t answer the question explicitly, but his response came through the projects he shared.
-He walked us through exhibitions and initiatives shaped by disruption: small, deliberate shifts in what a space could hold, who it could centre, what it could refuse.
-His emphasis wasn’t on grand statements but on working differently, especially during unstable times like the global pandemic.
+He didn’t answer the question explicitly.
+Instead, he spoke through the projects themselves.
+Drawing on work across the three sites, he unpacked the challenges he encountered and the thinking that led him to try innovative approaches.
+He walked us through exhibitions and initiatives shaped by disruption, marked by small, deliberate shifts in what a space could hold, who it could centre, and what it could refuse.
+His emphasis avoided grand statements, focusing instead on responsiveness and a willingness to work differently, especially during unstable times like the global pandemic.

-The talk was thoughtful, but it left me with questions.
-Not because it lacked value, but since I live in a different institutional context, with different pressures and opportunities.
+The talk was thoughtful but left me with questions.
+Not because it lacked value, but because I live in a different institutional context, shaped by different pressures and opportunities.
 I’m not convinced the structures I encounter even want to accommodate the marginal, let alone build anything enduring with it.

-When we ask whether institutional language can accommodate the marginal, we have to start by asking what “accommodation” really means, especially here in Aotearoa.
-Too often, it looks like tolerance, not support.
-Inclusion, not redistribution.
+When we ask whether institutional language can accommodate the marginal, we must start by asking what “accommodation” really means, especially here in Aotearoa.
+Too often it stops at tolerance and inclusion, without building the structures needed for support or redistribution of labour.
 A careful invitation where the shape of the room never changes, but someone gestures vaguely at an empty seat and says, “Come in, we made space.”
+Accommodation, in this context, is not a neutral offer but a managed condition, shaped by an unspoken calculus that determines how much difference can be held without forcing structural change.

-Here in Aotearoa, I’ve watched institutions build projects about the marginal while expecting those of us at the edge to carry the emotional labour, the cultural translation, the risk.
-“Collaboration” becomes optics, while power quietly stays put.
+I’ve watched institutions build projects about the marginal while expecting those of us at the edge to carry the emotional labour, the cultural translation, the risk.
+“Collaboration” becomes optics, while power stubbornly stays put.
 The language is inclusive until you push against it.
-Until you say something that doesn’t land cleanly.
-Until you become inconvenient.
+When you do so, it often doesn’t land cleanly and the inconvenient get pushed to the side.

-So when I think about whether these structures can support enduring connection, I think: not by accident.
-Not by inertia.
-Not unless we change the shape of the room, not just who gets invited into it.
+When I think about whether these structures can support enduring connection, I think not unless we change the shape of the room, not just who gets invited into it.

 And so what do we do?

 We seek out structures that fit.
-We move toward kaupapa-based spaces that don’t just permit the marginal, but are formed by it.
-Or we get to building.
-Not as a perfect solution, but as a refusal.
+We move toward kaupapa-based spaces that don’t just permit the marginal but are formed by it.
+Or we get to building, choosing movement over inertia.

-Sometimes that looks like Paemanu, where whakapapa isn’t a theme but a logic.
-Or Mata Aho, whose collective practice moves at the speed of trust, not funding cycles.
-Sometimes it looks like strategic shifts at places like Enjoy, where kaupapa Māori and kaupapa Moana frameworks reshape not just programming but governance and values.
-Or gatherings by Toi Māori Aotearoa, where infrastructure is in the kōrero, the shared breath, the names that carry us.
-Sometimes it’s artist-run spaces that reject the treadmill entirely, building for care, access, and autonomy, not exposure.
+Paemanu refuses thematic framing, building instead from whakapapa as logic.
+Mata Aho’s collective practice moves at the speed of trust, not funding cycles.
+At places like Enjoy, kaupapa Māori and kaupapa Moana frameworks reshape not just programming but governance and values.
+Gatherings by Toi Māori Aotearoa locate infrastructure in kōrero, shared breath, and the names that carry us.
+Artist-run spaces reject the treadmill entirely, building for care, access, and autonomy rather than exposure.

-These spaces don’t just accommodate difference, they move from it.
+These spaces accommodate difference.
 They ask different questions.
 They hold different timelines.
-They often operate on very little, but they hold a clarity that’s hard to find elsewhere.
+They often operate on extraordinarily little yet hold a clarity that’s hard to find elsewhere.

 But what happens when even those spaces stop fitting?

-And they do.
-Not always from failure, but from pressure, scarcity, volume.
+Because they do.
+The frustrating part here is that it doesn’t come from failure, but typically from success, which then causes pressure, scarcity, and volume issues.
 The more people who recognise something true in them, the more stretched thin they become.
-Suddenly they have to say no. Suddenly they’re institutions themselves.
-Then they face the same dilemma: how to scale care without turning it into policy?
-How to hold integrity without gatekeeping?
-How to honour the marginal when there’s not enough room for everyone?
+Suddenly they have to say no, while slowly morphing into institutions themselves.
+They then face the same dilemma: how to scale care without turning it into policy, how to hold integrity without gatekeeping, how to honour the marginal when there’s not enough room for everyone.

-Then we sit with it.
-Long enough to notice what the discomfort is telling us.
+We can often find ourselves inside a space built “for us,” while still butting against what could be determined as a bad fit, despite not knowing what would make it so.
+So then we need to sit with it long enough to notice what the discomfort is telling us.
 Is it invisibility?
 Grief?
 Ego?
 Exhaustion?
-Have we outgrown something, or never fit to begin with?
+Have we outgrown something, or were we never a fit to begin with?

-We stop expecting any one space to hold everything.
+Only then can we stop expecting any one space to hold everything.
 We recognise that even the best spaces are partial, specific, limited by the capacity of the people who hold them.
 Then we build parallel.
 Tangential.
 Small and stubborn.
 A practice, a ritual, a refusal.
-A blog, even.
 We stop orbiting the centre and start imagining life off its axis.

-Because fitting isn’t always the goal.
+Fitting isn’t always the goal.
 Sometimes the goal is just to keep going.
-Without distortion.
-Without trimming your edges to slide into someone else’s framework.
-Keep going, even when it’s not clear where.
+Without distortion or trimming your edges to slide into someone else’s framework.
+Keep going, even when it’s not clear where you’re going to.

 But really, let’s talk about that language.

-Behavioral.
+Behavioural.
 Procedural.
 Structural.
 The scaffolding of the institution.
 The unseen code that tells you how to move, how to speak, how to belong.
-It doesn’t announce itself, it’s in the wording of a form, the pace of a meeting, the hierarchy of an email thread.
+It doesn’t announce itself, you’ll instead find it in the wording of a form, the pace of a meeting, the hierarchy of an email thread.
 Who gets cc’d.
 Who chairs.
 Who apologises for speaking too long.
+Writing from within means recognising that critique is never outside the room it addresses; it is shaped, constrained, and negotiated in real time.

-You learn it like a second skin, not fluently, but defensively.
-The pauses, the tones, the institutional yes that means no. How much of yourself to reveal.
+You learn to navigate language like a second skin, becoming fluent through a necessity that borders on defensive mechanism.
+Pauses, tones, the institutional yes, or a maybe that obviously means no. You continuously question how much of yourself to reveal.
 How to sound like someone they already trust.

 This language is invisible to the fluent.
 But for those of us outside it, fluency comes at a cost.
 You can learn it, sure.
 But you might lose something: a rhythm, a truth, a way of speaking that doesn’t flatten.